-Dinajpur zila shahar experienced a major structural change during partition (1947) when most of the Hindu urban dwellers left for India, During the period the process of migration was much higher than that of imigration.
-During 1961 Dinajpur Zila shahar had a population asize of about 3,771 only.
+Dinajpur zila shahar experienced a major structural change during partition (1947) when most of the Hindu urban dwellers left for India, During the period the process of migration was much higher than that of imigration, During 1961 Dinajpur Zila shahar had a population asize of about 3,771 only.

 The period 1961-74 experienced tremendous inflow of population towards the zila shahar partly because of 1965 war impact.
 During the period, the imigrants from the neighbouring country preferred leading urban life here.
 Besides, an inflow of population from the surrounding hinter land took place during and after the war of liberation.
 Most of the well-to-do agricultural families at that period preferred to live in the zila shahar for security reasons.
-Moreover, the period experienced great famine that caused an influx of distressed population r food.
+Moreover, the period experienced great famine that caused an influx of distressed population of food.

-The period 1974-81 was more or less state act of local level development is yet to be geared impact of separation of Panchagarh and Thakurgaon is could not affect much.
-Current trend of growth is for the hantly natural.
+The period 1974-81 was more or less stated level development is yet to be geared separation of Panchagarh and Thakurgaon affect much.
+Current trend of growth is a impact of local impact of is could not hantly natural.